Helllo! Welcome to my website

 Here is an example of how I typically work:

-I’ll start shooting at the bride’s house (or your parent’s house or the hotel you are staying at on the morning of your
+I’ll start shooting at the client’s house (or your parent’s house or the hotel you are staying at on the morning of your

 wedding day) and it’s a great chance to get some shots of the morning preparations and finding some cool shots to start the day.